 - Canadian dairy farmers and veterinarians must follow strict guidelines when treating a sick cow with antibiotics

-- To ensure the Canadian milk we buy is free of antibiotics, milk is tested before leaving the farm and before being accepted at a processing plant
+- To ensure the Canadian milk we buy is free of antibiotics, milk is tested before being accepted at a processing plant

 There’s a time and place for antibiotics, and it’s not in your dairy products.